top of page

 v=spf1 ip4:192.168.0.1 -all

-it means only emails from IP address 192.168.0.1 can pass SPF check, while all emails from any IP address other than 192.168.0.1 will fail.
-Therefore, no email from the scam server at IP address of 1.2.3.4 will ever pass SPF check.
+This means that only emails from IP address 192.168.0.1 can pass the SPF check, while all emails from IP addresses other than 192.168.0.1 will fail.
+Therefore, no email from the scam server at the IP address 1.2.3.4 will ever pass the SPF check.

 SPF DNS lookup limit

-Each time an email message hits the email service host, the host looks up in the DNS to perform SPF check.
-Care has been taken to prevent this from turning into Denial of Service (DoS) attack.
+Each time an email message hits the email service host, the host looks up in the DNS to perform an SPF check.
+Care has been taken to prevent this from becoming a Denial of Service (DoS) attack.

-The SPF specification imposes that the number of mechanisms and modifiers that do DNS lookups must not exceed ten per SPF check, including any lookups caused by the use of the "include" mechanism or the "redirect" modifier.
+The SPF specification imposes that the number of mechanisms and modifiers that do DNS lookups must not exceed ten per SPF check, including any lookups caused by using the "include" mechanism or the "redirect" modifier.
 If this number is exceeded during a check, a PermError is returned.

 What if your SPF record exceeds the 10-DNS-lookup limit?

 If your SPF record exceeds the 10-DNS-lookup limit, SPF authentication returns a permanent error indicating "too many DNS lookups".
-An SPF permanent error is interpreted in DMARC as fail.
+An SPF permanent error is interpreted in DMARC as a failure.
 Therefore, when this happens, it has a negative impact on your email deliverability.

 DKIM (DomainKeys Identified Mail)

-DKIM uses a public/private key to sign messages as opposed to the published TXT record.
+DKIM uses a public/private key instead of the published TXT record to sign messages.
 One advantage of DKIM over SPF is there is no limit to the number of partners you can authorize to send on your behalf (assuming they support DKIM).
-If you use a number of third-party senders, you likely have run into issues of when trying to include them in your SPF.
-Another way to address the SPF limitation is to have senders send their messages under a subdomain and publish a separate SPF for that subdomain.
+If you use several third-party senders, you likely have encountered issues when including them in your SPF.
+Another way to address the SPF limitation is to have senders send messages under a subdomain and publish a separate SPF.
 What Does It Protect?
-DKIM is also looking at the “Mail From” field and will show a “None”, “Pass” or “Fail” once the message has been evaluated.
-The same potential phishing issue exists with DKIM where the “Mail From” does not necessarily match the “From” field that the user sees.
+DKIM is also looking at the "Mail From" field and will show a "None", "Pass", or "Fail" once the message has been evaluated.
+The same potential phishing issue exists with DKIM, where the "Mail From" does not necessarily match the "From" field that the user sees.

 Create DKIM records for Office 365

-In order to set up DKIM in Office 365, first you need to create 2 CNAME-typed DKIM records on each domain.
+To set up DKIM in Office 365, you must first create 2 CNAME-typed DKIM records on each domain.
 These records look like the following:

 Host name: selector1._domainkey.CompanyDomainName